EQUINE DISTRESS (THE PROBLEM)

 + How often do I have to recharge the NIGHTWATCH® halter/collar?

-NIGHTWATCH® will need to be recharged every 5 days on average with normal overnight usage (every 2-3 days if used around the clock).
+NIGHTWATCH® will need to be recharged every 3-5 days with overnight usage (every 2-3 days if used around the clock).
 Each charge cycle is estimated to be 3-4 hours.
 To conserve the battery, the device will automatically go into a “sleep” mode when it is not being worn by a horse.
 Each NIGHTWATCH® halter/collar has a magnetic charging port and comes with a UL-certified charging cable with USB wall adapter.

 + Can I use the same NIGHTWATCH® halter/collar on multiple horses?